Prediction of Wireless Channel Statistics with Ray Tracing and Uncalibrated Digital Twin: Experimental results

 \subsection{Channel Statistics Predictions}

-In this section, we consider $\epsilon =1 \% $ and the measurement campaign data associated with the setup in Fig~\ref{fig:scene_layout} which is split into a (small) training set and an evaluation set.
-Here, the (training) data set is given $\mathcal{D}= \{\vec{x}_d, q_{\epsilon}(\vec{x}_d) \}_{d=1}^D$ with $D=30$.
-The goal is to predict the $\epsilon$-quantile associated with the remaining $127-30$ positions.
+In this section, we consider $\epsilon =1 \% $ and the measurement campaign consisting of wideband channel measurements for the 127 positions associated with the setup in Fig.~\ref{fig:scene_layout} which is split into a (small) training set of $30$ positions and an evaluation set of $97$ positions.
+Here, the (training) data set is given $\mathcal{{D}}=\{\widehat{q}_{\epsilon,d},\vec{x}_d\}_{d=1}^D$ with $D=30$.
+The goal is to predict the $\epsilon$-quantile associated with the remaining $97$ positions.